 This 11-day adventure combines sightseeing in central Chile with a multi-day trek in Patagonia's most scenic national park.
 Kicking off in Santiago, you'll head to a German-style village known for its volcano views and breweries before continuing south to Torres del Paine for the W Trek.
 Here, you'll hike past turquoise lakes, emerald forests, roaring rivers, and a massive glacier to get to the best view in the house: Paine Massif.

-Begin your journey in the cosmopolitan city of Buenos Aires.
-Next, head south into Patagonia to experience Ushuaia, the southernmost city in the world.
-Here, you'll visit a penguin colony and you'll get to go trekking and canoeing in Tierra del Fuego National Park.
-Top it all off with a visit to El Calafate to see the iconic Perito Moreno Glacier, and take in the breathtaking scenery of the Southern Patagonian Ice Field.
+Discover the wonders of southern Argentine Patagonia on this whirlwind itinerary.
+Begin your journey in the vibrant city of Buenos Aires, then fly down to Ushuaia—the southernmost city in the world—to see penguins in the wild, sail on the Beagle Channel, and hike in Tierra del Fuego National Park.
+Top it all off with a visit to El Calafate, where you'll see the iconic Perito Moreno Glacier, visit a traditional ranch, and take in the breathtaking scenery of the Southern Patagonian Ice Field.

 On this brisk excursion, you get to experience all the rugged beauty and unforgettable landscapes of Chilean Patagonia.
 You won't just see them from afar, either—you'll venture into the national parks and tour Patagonia's lakes by boat.
 The adventure starts with a visit to the town of Punta Arenas and then to Magdalena Island, which is home to a colony of over 150,000 penguins.
 Then you'll embark on a trek into the famed Torres del Paine National Park, a Patagonian Mecca for hikers.
 Finally, you'll tour lakes and rivers before finishing with a boat trip to Glacier Grey.